uPaymeiFixit/CanvasGrapher/README.md

 # canvas-grapher
 HTML5 / JavaScript Practice

 An early project created to practice JavaScript and HTML.
-Uses HTML5 canvas to draw a peremetric colored graph.
+Uses HTML5 canvas to draw a parametric colored graph.

 A collection of parametric graphs are stored and used to draw line segmens on the canvas.
 The lines are drawn by calculating `(x1, y1)` from the parametric equation, incrementing `T`, then calculating `(x2, y2)` and drawing a line between them.
 The script could be easily modified to handle any type of non-parametric curve.
 Below is an example of the butterfly curve graph and its equation.